kauri-io/Content/ERC721/serverless-NFT/part-2.md

 Let's work with this format for now and improve it later.
 We log the event to see if we can find the `tokenId` parameter passed to the URL.
 This is easier to do in our local setup so follow the URL pattern `http://localhost:9000/metadata?tokenId=666`

-Add some `console.log`s to the handler function so we can read what's going on in those parameters:
+Add some `console.log`s to the _metadata.js_ handler function so we can read what's going on in those parameters:

 ```javascript
 exports.handler = function(event, context, callback) {